HMS Portchester Castle

 HMS Portchester Castle was a Castle-class corvette built in 1943 and scrapped in 1958.
-She was the only ship of the Royal Navy to be named after Portchester Castle in Hampshire, and was used for the 1952 film The Cruel Sea, in which she played Saltash Castle.
+She was the only ship of the Royal Navy to be named after Portchester Castle in Hampshire.
+She was involved in the sinking of two German U-boats during her wartime career.
+Post-war she was used in two feature films and a comedy.

 Construction and career

 She was launched on 21 June 1943 at Swan Hunter shipyard in Newcastle upon Tyne.